 Instructions

 - Adjust your oven rack to the 2nd level position and preheat your oven to 300ºF.
 Line a baking sheet with parchment paper, then spread out your measured all-purpose flour on top.
-Bake for 10 minutes, with every 2-3 minutes mixing up the flour so it doesn't clump.
-Remove from the oven and allow to cool completely.1 ¾ cup Baker’s Corner All-Purpose Flour
+Bake for 10 minutes, mixing the flour every 2-3 minutes so it doesn't clump.
+Remove from the oven and allow to cool completely.
+Keep stored in an airtight container if not used right away.1 3/4 cup All-Purpose Flour

 - Using your hand mixer or a stand mixer fitted with a paddle attachment, mix together the unsalted butter, pure cane sugar, and light brown sugar on medium-high speed until well blended.
 The mixture should look light and fluffy.
-Add in the milk and vanilla extract.½ cup Countryside Creamery Unsalted Butter, ½ cup Morena Organic Cane Sugar, ½ cup Simply Nature Organic Light Brown Sugar, 3 tablespoon Friendly Farms Milk, 2 teaspoon Stonemill Vanilla Extract
+Add in the milk and vanilla extract.1/2 cup Unsalted Butter, 1/2 cup Granulated Sugar, 1/2 cup Light Brown Sugar, 3 tbsp Whole Milk, 2 tsp Vanilla Extract

-- Fold in the mini semi-sweet chocolate chips with a spatula.½ cup Baker’s Corner Mini Semi-Sweet Chocolate Chips
+- Fold in the mini semi-sweet chocolate chips with a spatula.1/2 cup Mini Semi-Sweet Chocolate Chips

 - Transfer the chocolate chip cookie dough onto a sheet of wax paper, then top with another sheet of parchment paper.